Did you know that the circus came to St. Thomas?

 Also performing with the show was the celebrated East Indian Equestrian Monkey.

 Mounted on his American Pony, he rode around in circles exhibiting many “pleasing acts of horsemanship”.

-This one-of-a-kind show stayed in St. Thomas for a several days, much to everyone’s delight!
+This one-of-a-kind show stayed in St. Thomas for several days, much to everyone’s delight!

-Here is the glowing advertisement for Elephant Mary’s performance.
+Here is the advertisement for Elephant Mary’s performance.

 By permission of His Excellency, the Governor

 this evening, Dec 12, 1835,

 Lady Mary Elephant is preparing to present the public with a pious detail of the different branches of her education.

 As yet, she is only acquainted with the English tongue, but as she visits different nations, she will, of course, gain a knowledge of their language and names and thereby acquire the just reputation of being the most accomplished young lady of the age.